 If a player arrives after the start of play is not identified on the original line-up card

 Player shall be placed at the end of the line-up

-If a player identified on the official line-up card does not arrive by their turn at bat, an out will be recorded.

-If a team has a player leave the game prior to completion
+If a team has a player leave the game prior to completion and/or the game starts with 8 players.

-The lineup will be compressed and no out will occur
+The lineup will be compressed and no out will occur.

 Each team’s turn at bat ends when one of the following conditions has been met: